-Holy Ghost will host the Concordia University Chicago’s Wind Symphony “Reformation Tour” on Tuesday, March 7 at 7:30 PM.
+Holy Ghost was the venue for a stop on the Concordia University Chicago’s Wind Symphony “Reformation Tour” on Tuesday, March 7 at 7:30 PM.

-This will also be the venue for the Lutheran Master Works Vesper on Sunday, April 23 at 2:00 PM.
-The service will include music by Bach and Telemann, conducted by Robert Duerr, a North Tonawanda native, minister, organist and founder of the Pasadena Chamber Orchestra.
+Holy Ghost also hosted the Lutheran Master Works Vesper on Sunday, April 23 at 2:00 PM.
+The service included music by Bach and Telemann, conducted by Robert Duerr, a North Tonawanda native, minister, organist and founder of the Pasadena Chamber Orchestra.

-Grace will present the movie “Luther,” a 2003 biopic about the life of Martin Luther, the 16th-century priest who led the Christian Reformation.
+Grace presented the movie “Luther,” a 2003 biopic about the life of Martin Luther, the 16th-century priest who led the Christian Reformation.
 The film stars Joseph Fiennes and Peter Ustinov in his last film role before his death.

-The series will conclude with a speaker event and banquet at St. Paul.
-Speakers will include Dr. Cameron MacKenzie, Concordia Theological Seminary, Fort Wayne Indiana, Dr. Mark Schuler, Concordia University, St. Paul, Minnesota, Rev. Dr. John Nunes, Concordia College, Bronxville, New York, Dr. Daniel Zager, Eastman School of Music, Rochester, New York and Rev. Andrew J. Abraham, Immanuel Lutheran Church, Tonawanda, New York.
-The medieval themed banquet will feature renaissance style performances by members of the Society for Creative Anachronism.
+The series was highlighted by a speaker event and banquet on October 21 at St. Matthew.
+Speakers included Dr. Cameron MacKenzie, Concordia Theological Seminary, Fort Wayne Indiana, Dr. Mark Schuler, Concordia University, St. Paul, Minnesota, Rev. Dr. John Nunes, Concordia College, Bronxville, New York, Dr. Daniel Zager, Eastman School of Music, Rochester, New York and Rev. Andrew J. Abraham, formerly of Immanuel Lutheran Church, Tonawanda, New York.
+The medieval themed banquet featured renaissance style performances by members of the Society for Creative Anachronism.

-The series will be promoted via a multi-media campaign in the Niagara region, including outdoor advertising and direct mail as well as a web site that is currently under development.
+The series was promoted via a multi-media campaign in the Niagara region, including outdoor advertising and direct mail as well as a web site.
 For more information please call or email David Werth at 731-7183 or firstname.lastname@example.org